Sipitang District: Geography

 Sipitang district is located within a national and international route.
 Southern Sabah Federal Route 1 of the Pan Borneo Highway passes through this district, hence it can be reached from Beaufort from the north, Tenom from the east and Lawas, Sarawak from southwest.
 At the same time, the coastline stretches 16 kilometre off Brunei Bay and is an entry point for travellers from Brunei and Labuan.
 The district has a long coastline and has 4 main rivers flowing through it, that is the Lukutan river, Sipitang river, Mengalong river and Padas river.
 The Crocker Range can also be seen from this district as it crosses the district from south to southwest.
 The presence of small hills and flat lands near the coastal area is one of the main reasons for the frequent floods in Sipitang during the monsoon season.
 This topography has also influenced the temperature and rainfall distribution of the district.
 At lower lands less than 1,524 metres, the temperature is around 28 °C – 34 °C, while the rainfall distribution in the lowlands is much lower than the highlands.

 Demographics

-According to the last census in 2010, the population of the district of Sipitang is 34,862 inhabitants, while 2020 census shows that the population has grew to 37,828 inhabitant, showing a 0.8% average annual growth rate for that decade.
+According to the last census in 2010, the population of the district of Sipitang is 34,862 inhabitants, while 2020 census shows that the population has grown to 37,828 inhabitant, showing a 0.8% average annual growth rate for that decade.

 As the census only categorizes 6 major ethnics while others are lumped under Other Bumiputras and Others, majority of the inhabitants are of other Bumiputras not listed in the main categories.

 A local census estimates that the population comprises 60% Kedayan, 30% Murut, Lun Bawang and Lundayeh, 10% Bruneian Malay as well as Chinese.
 The population is divided among the larger communities and the total area of the district as follows: